-David PACE guitars
+David PACE Baltimore, USA

 David PACE

-Baltimore Maryland, 2012
+Baltimore, Maryland, 2012

 German Spruce soundboard, Indian rosewood back and sides